kfigiela/kfigiela.github.io/_posts/2014-11-07-using-native-os-x-nat-with-virutalbox.md

 title: Using native OS X NAT with VirtualBox
 ---

 VirtualBox provides built-in NAT, but on OS X it doesn't allow to access VM from host, so every time I need to set up host only network.
-I wanted to have one, fully functional NAT and OS X has built-in NAT capability that is used by Internet Sharing – why not use it with VirtualBox?
+I wanted to have one, fully functional virtual network with NAT routing.
+OS X has built-in NAT capability that is used by Internet Sharing – why not use it with VirtualBox?

 ---